Face posets of tropical polyhedra and monomial ideals: Face posets

 Covector graphs have a natural poset structure given by containment.
 However, we will consider another partial ordering derived from the natural partial order on $\TTclosed^d$.
 Our elements will be the \emph{pseudovertices}, the points $p \in \TTclosed^d$ whose covector graphs $G_p$ are connected.
+Via the procedure described in~\cite{DevelinSturmfels:2004, JoswigLoho:2017}, one can obtain these points geometrically as follows.
+If one replaces each principal halfspace by the corresponding tropical hyperplane, one gets a polyhedral decomposition of $\TTmax^d$ containing $\monomial{V}$ as a subcomplex.
+The pseudovertices are precisely the zero-dimensional cells of this decomposition.
+While not all of them are vertices of $\monomial{V}$ in the sense of tropical convexity, they are vertices of a polyhedral complex whose support is $\monomial{V}$.
 We also include the unique minimal element $\bm{-\infty} = (-\infty,\dots,-\infty)$; note that the unique maximal element is the pseudovertex $\bm{\infty} = (\infty,\dots,\infty)$.
 We let $\cP$ be the set of pseudovertices including $\bm{-\infty}$ with partial order given by the standard partial order $\leq$ on $\RR^d$ extended to $\TTclosed^d$.
 We call $(\cP,\leq)$ the \emph{pseudovertex poset}.

 Note that $\cP$ is not a lattice as the following example demonstrates.

 \begin{example} Let $\monomial{V}$ be the monomial tropical polyhedron generated by

 Figure~\ref{fig:pseudovertex+non+lattice} shows $\monomial{V}$ and an interval in its pseudovertex poset.
 In particular, elements $(2,2,1)$ and $(2,1,2)$ have no unique least upper bound. \end{example}